stoyan-stoyanov/vibeflow/README.md

 - **Intelligent Invalidation**: The cache is smart.
 If you change a function's signature (arguments or type hints) or its docstring, YOLO will automatically detect the change, invalidate the old entry, and regenerate the function on the next call.
 - **How to Clear**: To clear the cache, simply delete the `yolo.cache.json` file from your project directory.

-The old `get_cache_stats` and `clear_cache` functions have been removed as the new caching mechanism is file-based and managed automatically.

 ## How It Works

 1. When you decorate a function with `@yolo`, it: